"The moral test of any society is how well it protects its children."—Vivek Murthy, former US Surgeon General

 info@reconnectMKE.org

-We are not on social media.* Please connect with us in person at our events!
+We are not on social media.
+Please join our email list and connect with us in person at our events!

-*Social media companies, especially Meta (owner of Facebook & Instagram), monetize our attention and exploit our human vulnerabilities to keep us hooked.
+Social media companies monetize our attention by exploiting our human vulnerabilities to keep us hooked on their platforms.
 Kids and teens suffer the most harm under this business model.
 We believe any benefits of social media are not worth the cost, which is why we have chosen not to contribute to the social media pipeline.